sawamur/buffered_job/README.md

  @user.buffer.notify(c2)
  # these two methods would be translated to
  @user.merge_notify([c1,c2])
- # then you can build other notification email with arryed comment objects
+ # So, you can write other notification email template which handles array of comment objects
 ```